oscarvargash/biol_550_2022/week_02/README.md

 What is this file?

-We can use FastQC to evaluate the qulity of the file.
+We can use FastQC to evaluate the quality of the file.
 First should figure out how does FastQC works.
 Most programs have a help menu.

 ```
 ~/../../opt/FastQC/fastqc -help